visionegg/visionegg/docs/Documentation/Tutorial.rst

 per second QuickTime_ movie of the output of the Vision Egg.
 Note that this is very small and slow compared to what you would see running the same demo on your computer, especially in fullscreen mode.
-These demos and many more are a DownloadAndInstall_ away.
+These demos and many more are a :ref:`download-overview` away.

 grating.py
 ==========